mizuki-nana/coreVM/docs/source/design.rst

 their custom object abstractions and meta-programming features.

 Dynamic object can also reference native types.
-For example, one may implement boxed integers in a programming language as dynamic objects that each holds a native type handle of type 32-bit signed integer, in order to perform integer arithmetic operations.
+For example, one may implement boxed integers in a programming language as dynamic objects that each holds an instance of native type value of type 32-bit signed integer, in order to perform integer arithmetic operations.

 .. _garbage-collection: